 • Step 5: Separate the breasts: With the breasts resting on the board, make a slit on either side of the connecting bone.
 Add it to the stock pot.
 Using your hands, break the breast gently to allow it to lay flat and to help you with chopping it in two pieces.

 Step 6: Remove breasts from bone if desired.
 Run your knife as close to the breast bone as possible while gently pulling the breast away from the bone.

 Step 7: Start your stock.
 Freeze your liver — if you freeze about 6 you’ll be able to make paté for the holidays.
 Seal your ziplock bag and store it in the fridge.
 Make this chicken or these baked legs with white wine and parmesan for dinner.
 Make broiled tarragon breasts tomorrow night — I’m so boring, still have only one recipe for chicken breasts.

-This is a nice dish to have all of your ingredients prepped ahead: chop your shallots; have your sherry and sherry vinegar measured out; etc.
+Adapted slightly from Sally Schneider's A New Way to Cook This is a nice dish to have all of your ingredients prepped ahead: chop your shallots; have your sherry and sherry vinegar measured out; etc.